Marketing vs Branding: Which One Grows Your Business?

 Common touchpoints include:

 Mapping all touchpoints helps identify opportunities to strengthen brand consistency and improve customer experience.
-Often, overlooked touchpoints like invoices or hold messages represent significant branding opportunities.
+Often overlooked touchpoints, such as invoices or hold messages, represent significant branding opportunities.

 The strongest brands ensure consistent quality and messaging across all touchpoints rather than focusing only on high-visibility customer interactions.